-4. Corneal Healing Complication
+3. Corneal Healing Complication

-The protective corneal flap of LASIK reduces the healing component of LASIK refractive surgery compared to PRK, but significant healing is still required which can affect the quality and vision of the final result.
-Corneal healing problems with LASIK are more likely to be experienced by patients corrected for higher degrees of nearsightedness, farsightedness and astigmatism, which could potentially slow visual recovery and increase the need for enhancement procedures and/ or for over- and under-corrections.
-Corneal healing may not affect the speed of visual recovery but the smoothness, and may produce visual blurring.
-Rarely, corneal scarring may be produced with LASIK.
-The most important aspect of corneal healing following LASIK or any other form of refractive surgery is the development of corneal irregularities that may permanently affect the quality, crispness and sharpness of the final visual result.
-Corneal irregularities or irregular astigmatism is produced when the cornea heals in an irregular pattern, which may or may not follow a surgical flap complication.
+After PRK, significant healing is still required which can affect the quality and vision of the final result.
+Corneal healing problems with PRK are more likely to be experienced by patients corrected for higher degrees of nearsightedness, farsightedness and astigmatism, which may potentially slow visual recovery and increase the need for enhancement procedures for over- and under-corrections.
+Mild corneal haze is common during the healing following PRK, but rarely, more severe corneal scarring may be produced with PRK.
+The most important aspect of corneal healing following PRK or any other form of refractive surgery is the development of corneal irregularities that may permanently affect the quality, crispness and sharpness of the final visual result.
+Corneal irregularities or irregular astigmatism is produced when the cornea heals in an irregular pattern.
 Corneal irregularity may also be produced from abnormalities and complications of the laser treatment, including central islands and decentrations, that may produce blurring, shadowing, glare, and doubling of vision.
-Some corneal irregularity is commonly expected for the first several weeks following an uncomplicated LASIK; however, if it persists beyond six months it is considered abnormal and may be permanent.
-Most corneal irregularity improves over 6 - 12 months and some causes of corneal irregularity may be surgically managed, but other causes are permanent.
-The limitations of healing problems are that further surgical intervention does not guarantee better healing and may, in fact, result in a further reduction in visual quality.
+Some corneal irregularity is commonly expected for the first several weeks following an uncomplicated PRK; however, if it persists beyond six months it is considered abnormal and may be permanent.
+Most corneal irregularity improves over 6 - 12 months and some causes of corneal irregularity may be surgically managed but other causes are permanent.

+The limitation of healing problems are that further surgical intervention does not guarantee better healing and may, in fact, result in a further reduction in visual quality.

 Irregular astigmatism from both healing and surgical complications may result in a loss of best corrected vision, which means that a patient may be unable to read the bottom few lines of the eye chart even with spectacle or contact lens correction.
 Specifically, the best vision a patient measures after surgery even with lens correction may not be as good as the patient enjoyed before refractive surgery.
-In some cases, patients will actually gain best-corrected vision.
+In some cases, patients will actually gain best corrected vision.

 In certain cases, the vision may be severely impaired and affect the ability of a patient to drive legally.
 This is most important in patients who already have reduced visual acuity from other causes.
-LASIK is not intended to increase the visual potential of a patient and many candidates with high prescriptions often are unable to read 20/20 before surgery and should not expect to read 20/20 after surgery.
-Furthermore, a patient who is best corrected before surgery to 20/40 is already borderline for legally driving and any loss of best-corrected vision from healing or surgical complications may prevent legal driving.
+PRK is not intended to increase the visual potential of a patient and many candidates with high prescriptions often are unable to read 20/20 before surgery and should not expect to read 20/20 after surgery.
+Furthermore, a patient who is best corrected before surgery to 20/40 is already borderline for legally driving and any loss of best corrected vision from healing or surgical complications may prevent legal driving.

-5. Corneal Ectasia
+4. Corneal Ectasia

-It is possible that the thinning of a cornea with LASIK may lead to gradual bulging of the tissue, or 'ectasia.'
+It is possible that the thinning of a cornea with PRK may lead to gradual bulging of the tissue, or 'ectasia.'
 Mild corneal ectasia may have minimal impact on a person's vision other than leading to a return of mild myopia.
 More significant corneal ectasia may result in progressive distortion of vision and, in severe cases, may require corneal transplant surgery.
-People with higher myopic prescriptions and naturally thinner corneas are felt to be at a higher risk for developing post-LASIK ectasia.
-Pre-operatively, surgeons calculate the presumed residual corneal thickness following LASIK to estimate the risk of future corneal ectasia.
+People with higher myopic prescriptions and naturally thinner corneas are felt to be at a higher risk for developing post-PRK ectasia.
+Pre-operatively, surgeons calculate the presumed residual corneal thickness following PRK to estimate the risk of future corneal ectasia.
 However, we do not fully understand all the factors that place someone at risk for ectasia.
 What we currently feel is a "safe" residual thickness may later be determined to be inadequate to prevent ectasia.
-There have been reports of corneal ectasia following LASIK, but most of these older cases would not have been performed under modern screening protocols.
-It should be noted that the overwhelming majority of LASIK patients already treated have not subsequently demonstrated corneal ectasia.
+There have been reports of corneal ectasia following PRK.
+However, it should be noted that the overwhelming majority of PRK patients already treated have not subsequently demonstrated corneal ectasia.